-In planning to build backyard waterfalls, you need to concentrate on two structures: the pool into which the water falls and the cascading structure for the waterfall itself.
+In planning to build outdoor waterfalls, you need to concentrate on two structures: the pool into which the water falls and the cascading structure for the waterfall itself.
 The latter is often the more difficult to build, but in this article I show you how to build it in a way that is not only simple, but cheap.
-It involves using rock, which many homeowners have right on their own property (or can find readily elsewhere).
-Once these two structures are in place, you'll use a pump in the pond to keep water recirculating from the pond to the top of your backyard waterfall, whence it can plunge back down to the pond.
+It involves using rock, which many homeowners have right in their own backyard (or can find readily elsewhere).
+Once these two structures are in place, you'll use a pump in the pond to keep water recirculating from the pond to the top of your waterfall, whence it can plunge back down to the pond.

-Supplies Needed to Build Backyard Waterfalls -- The Cheap Way!
+Supplies Needed to Build Outdoor Waterfalls -- The Cheap Way!

 - Submersible pump.